So you’re planning on walking the West Highland Way? Don’t set foot on the trail without reading these essential West Highland Way tips first.

 Should we have spent some time learning how to read an ordnance survey map?
 What if we got hopelessly lost in the Scottish Highlands?

-At the very least we were anxious we should have printed off one of the maps available on the internet.
+At the very least we were anxious we should have printed off a Google map of the route.

 If you’re coming to do the West Highland Way from overseas then don’t forget your travel insurance.
 While the West highland Way is not technically difficult, there’s always the possibility that injury or sickness could ruin it.